Have you ever wondered how to access any website in your browser without any issues?

 What is the IP Transit Service?

-IP Transit is available to users with an autonomous System and can establish routing using Border Gateway Protocol.
+IP Transit is available to users with an autonomous System and can establish routing using the Border Gateway Protocol.
 Border Gateway Protocol.

 Introducing Autonomous System (AS) & Autonomous System Number (ASN)